outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- fisetin
 			- lodges in cell membranes and prevents oxidative damage to lipids in the cell membrane
 				- fisetin
+			- however, glutathione is created from methionine, which drives tumor growth

 	- inhibit cell proliferation